Need digital talent? Look 20 minutes south of San Diego.

 Consider Tijuana, Mexico.
 Our binational region, which includes San Diego County, Imperial County, and the Mexican State of Baja California, is home to more than 7.1 million people – and specializes in high-value goods and services.

 San Diego and Tijuana jointly host some of the world’s strongest innovation clusters, including the world’s largest medical device cluster (Trade and Competitiveness in North America, 2018), due in part to significant foreign direct investment from global firms that often co-locate on both sides of the border.
 Firms like Thermo Fisher Scientific are already leveraging all our binational region has to offer, including specialized production processes and highly-skilled workers.

 - Considering outsourcing talent outside of San Diego

 - Currently outsourcing talent but looking to build a geographically closer team

 - Cost-conscious but looking to expand

 - Small to mid-sized and struggling to compete in the battle for talent.

 can all benefit from leveraging talent in both San Diego and Tijuana.

 Why consider cross-border talent?

-Tijuana’s proximity to San Diego makes it a strong strategic choice for talent and business partnership, and is an even better one in the midst of COVID-19.
+Tijuana’s proximity to San Diego makes it a strong strategic choice for talent and business partnership, especially for remote and hybrid teams.

 First, compared to working with talent around the world, there can be fewer limitations when your company leverages talent in Tijuana – whether visa-related or otherwise.
 For regional innovation companies like those in the life sciences cluster, too, the ability to transport samples between San Diego and Tijuana teams is much simpler and quicker than other international options.